 Someone told me a long time ago, the best way to ruin a good project is to drill a hole.
 For us, all we're doing is drilling.
 Like you said, the truth machine.
 We want to make sure that people understand that Kinsley has a lot of significant upside.
 We are an aggressive company.
 We're energetic.
 I'm very bullish on the price of gold.
 I wake up every morning, just eager to get to the office and get working.
 Every day, I talk to my technical team for updates because I'm as excited as you or any other investor.
 We have an opportunity and we are taking it.

 The nice thing about the core rig is we can go into the resource and we can upgrade some of the inferred to indicated, so we can build the resource that way.
 We're also stepping out to show that the resource is bigger.
 We also have the deep RC rig testing all brand-new, pure exploration holes.
 If we can hit some similar numbers in a new exploration hole, as you said, that's a company maker and a game changer for us.

 RSD: And what about at Bolo?

 MS: Bolo's an asset that we drilled last summer, a very successful asset.
 We were hitting over 1 gram per tonne oxide from surface to depth.
 We had a new discovery of 12.2 meters of 3.32 grams oxide at about 200 meters.
-What we did this year with the program, we wanted to go deeper, see if we could hit new discoveries at 300, 400 meters.
+What we did last year with the program, we wanted to go deeper, see if we could hit new discoveries at 300, 400 meters.

 We wanted to see if we could connect the two zones, which would connect the gold and silver zones.
 Five holes have been completed, about 1,400 meters.
 How it works in Nevada, at least for our guys, is 20 days on and 10 days off.
 We went 20 days on with not one rig issue, doing unbelievable work, very efficient.